madaf/questionnaire_react/README.md

-## React App that gets questions from json file and displays them and afterwards displays the answers
+## React App that gets questions from json file and displays the answers

 In the project directory, you can run: